LemonFace0309/HackMIT/README.md

 Environmental Protection Agency (EPA) Region 1: This regional office of the EPA oversees environmental protection efforts in the New England area, including Massachusetts.
 Collaboration here can offer legitimacy, potential grant opportunities, and integration into federal initiatives.

+# To edit:
+### Problem Statement:
+In today's rapidly urbanizing world, water bodies face significant threats from pollution, industrial discharge, and more.
+These deteriorating water qualities not only pose a direct risk to human health through waterborne diseases but also threaten aquatic wildlife.
+While there are tools to measure water quality and separate systems monitoring human health and wildlife conservation, there's a significant gap in holistic platforms that provide real-time insights into the implications of changing water qualities.

+### Novelty:
+What sets AquaGuard apart is its integrated approach.
+Unlike conventional systems that treat water quality, human health, and wildlife conservation as separate entities, AquaGuard brings them under one umbrella.
+By correlating real-time water quality with potential health risks and wildlife conservation challenges, it offers a comprehensive view of the ecosystem's state.
+This integrated insight is crucial for immediate, informed decision-making, providing a proactive rather than reactive solution to the challenges posed by deteriorating water conditions.

+### Solution: AquaGuard
+AquaGuard is an integrated AI-augmented satellite imagery system that monitors water quality in real-time, correlating this data with potential implications for both human health (like disease outbreaks) and wildlife conservation (like aquatic species distress).

+### How it works:
+1. users draw a polygon around a map (satellite imagery) to take a picture OR users take a pic
+2. we run the picture through a GPT-4 to analyze water quality
+3. we get results back with metrics, we will focus on water metrics from WHO (world health org), CDC (center for disease),
+4. we rank the water area on a scale of 10, and also write down what the results were from the metrics
+5. we equip individuals with the resources they need to safeguard their water sources effectively.
+From EPA registered algaecides to local vegetation planting initiatives and tools to report illegal dumping, we empower communities to take tangible action.

+## Users
+- users in remote areas in developed countries or people in non-developed countries where water quality is not as measured

+## next steps:
+- add wildlife data
+- add natural distaster event data